awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/mnt-tgt-sg-inbound-rules.png)

-For more information, see [Creating Security Groups](accessing-fs-create-security-groups.md)\.
+For more information, see [Creating security groups](accessing-fs-create-security-groups.md)\.

 Verify that the mount target IP address that you specified is valid\.
 If you specify the wrong IP address and there is nothing else at that IP address to reject the mount, you might experience this issue\.